eveven7/eveven7/README.md

 ### Hi there, I'm Evelina 👋

+-⚡I’m a Junior Front-End Web Developer with a bit of backend knowledge.

+-⚡I’m a beginner at HTML | CSS & JavaScript.

+-⚡I'm learning React JS and React-Native.

 - 📌I am a graduate of Kaunas University of Technology in Multimedia Technology.

 - 📌Participated at Devbridge Sourcery for testers academy and learned